tperry2x-uk/OpenXTalk-Community-DPE/docs/specs/lcb-type-naming.md

 Types in the Builder standard library should therefore have mixed-case names.

-For consistency with the LiveCode naming conventions used elsewhere, types should have title-case names.
+For consistency with the naming conventions used elsewhere, types should have title-case names.

 ## Universal types